mdeblaauw/lightSwitcherModel/README.md

 ## Instructions

 ### Requirements

+#### MongoDB Atlas
-MongoDB Atlas is used to store experimental results.
-Hence, a requirement is to set this up at <https://cloud.mongodb.com>:
+You can also use MongoDB Atlas to store experimental results.
+A requirement is then to set this up at <https://cloud.mongodb.com>:

 1. Make a cluster and a database in the cluster.
 2. Get a connection string with 'Connect to your application'.